dekadentno/sly/README.md

 # sly
-Curation of educational scripts and files showcasing various vulnerabilities and attack vectors, designed strictly for research and ethical learning.
+Curation of educational scripts and files for exploiting various vulnerabilities and attack vectors, designed strictly for research and ethical learning.

 ## Tools
 - Mimikatz